kedanco/100-days-kallaway-log/README.md

 **Today's Progress**: Did some reading on dojo materials, Wrote a basic Kopi<>English translation app!

 **Thoughts** So I cleared some of the homework videos we had on computational thinking, and also one link on advanced html/css.
 Think that's something I have to remind myself as I continue to learn.
 Then, managed to finish most of a basic app that translates between our singaporean 'kopi' ordering slangs to english!
-Has this conversation with some of them at lunch that some of us weren't sure what the slangs meant and we'll need to google to know it...
+Had this conversation with some of them at lunch that some of us weren't sure what the slangs meant and we'll need to google to know it...
 Maybe this app can make life more convenient (there's already existing ones on android but I just felt like trying).
 You're welcome to download it, run it and see how it works :D
+P.s.
+Used instance variables for the hashes involved but not sure if it's the right thing to do?
+If not, how do you access variables in another methods?

 **Link(s) to work**: https://github.com/kedanco/KopiTalk